 The high quality of the Dyson School's graduate program and its close-knit students have been recognized by an unsurpassed string of M.S. thesis and Ph.D. dissertation awards from the Agricultural and Applied Economics Association (AAEA) and the Northeastern Agricultural and Resource Economics Association (NAREA).
 Over the past 10 years, the Dyson School's graduate students have won more AAEA Outstanding Master's Thesis and AAEA Ph.D.
 Dissertation Awards combined than students from any other university in the U.S., and the graduate programs in the Dyson School and the Department of Agricultural and Resource Economics at the University of California-Davis are the only two programs whose students have received the AAEA Outstanding Ph.D.
 Dissertation Award more than once.

-As a result of their solid academic training and research experience, the Dyson School's graduate students are in big demand, obtaining academic jobs in top agricultural economics departments and public policy schools, as well as positions in government, major development organizations, and businesses.
+As a result of their solid academic training and research experience, the Dyson School's graduate students are in big demand, obtaining academic jobs in top agricultural economics and economics departments, and public policy schools, as well as positions in government, major development organizations, and businesses.

 Within the graduate field of Applied Economics and Management, a student may concentrate on one of two subject areas—Agricultural Economics or Resource Economics—that are divided into areas of concentration.